 You can choose to make your content issue report public or private.
 Only the moderators can read private reports.
 You should set your thread to private when:

 - it directly addresses issues with other users

 - you post sensitive information (such as your API key)

 One report per issue.
-Please include all the info in one content issue report when an entry has multiple issues such as multiple bad or incorrect images, many episodes need to be deleted, or multiple duplicates.
+Please include all the info in one content issue report when an entry has multiple issues such as multiple bad or incorrect images, multiple episodes need to be deleted or edited, or multiple duplicates.
 If you find more duplicates or other issues after making a report, you can edit your previous report to include links to other entries or other related information.

 Please use English if you can.

 Do not erase data or edit it to something like "Delete!!!" or "Duplicate!!!".
 We have to double check the data before removing an entry.

 Please make sure you watch your reports.
 We may ask for your help or for clarification.

 Be patient!
 We receive a high volume of reports.
 Getting a reply may take a few weeks or more.
 You can bump your request after two months.

 The two golden rules to remember are: